timwhitlock/php-commonjs/README.md

 ###php-commonjs allows you to organise JavaScript into CommonJS style modules within PHP applications.

-That means you can do things like: `require('some/module').doStuff()` without any on-demand script loading.
+That means you can do things like: `require('widget').stuff()` without any on-demand script loading.
 Then you can compile it all into a single compressed .js file for deploying to your server or CDN.